imgradeone/blog-cocomilk/_posts/2022-02-18-music-streaming-platform.md

 ---

 > This article mainly focuses on my experience, and as I am located in China, something might be slightly different in your region (or maybe unavaliable).
 > For oversea platforms, the region I use is Hong Kong.
 Some contents might be different but it should be mostly the same.
+> Podcast feature is not in our topic.

 While listening to music is part of my life, I always thought that something got wrong today.
 As some platforms shift their focus on social things, listening becomes more and more weird.
 Previously, I mostly use NetEase CloudMusic, while CloudMusic provides more music that I like.
 Sometimes I found myself sliding on the comments for long time, while music was playing in the background, and just then I suddenly noticed that I didn't really enjoy the music itself.